Civil registration in Australia

-Civil registration in Australia of births, deaths and marriages as well other life events (such as changes of name, registration of relationships, adoption or surrogacy arrangements, changes of sex) is carried out and maintained by each state and territory in Australia, in an office called a Registry of Births, Deaths and Marriages. is compulsory in each jurisdiction, though the procedures and information recorded varies between jurisdictions.
+Civil registration in Australia of births, deaths and marriages as well other life events (such as changes of name, registration of relationships, adoption or surrogacy arrangements, changes of sex) is carried out and maintained by each state and territory in Australia, in an office called a Registry of Births, Deaths and Marriages.
+It is compulsory in each jurisdiction, though the procedures and information recorded varies between jurisdictions.
 Access to information on the register is restricted by period or relationship, and is usually provided at a fee (which may be waived) in the form of certificates.
 Nowadays, certificates can also be ordered online, and will be posted to the applicant, often with some delay.

 History

 Before the commencement of civil registration in each colony, records of baptisms, marriages and burials were kept by individual churches.
 Because early civil registration often involved the churches, it is sometimes difficult to distinguish whether early records are civil or church records.

 Centralised compulsory civil registration was introduced in the Australian colonies in the 19th century, as follows: Tasmania in 1838, Western Australia in 1841, South Australia in 1842, Victoria in 1853, Queensland in 1856, New South Wales in 1856, Northern Territory in 1870, and Australian Capital Territory in 1911.
 Civil registration was carried out by government employees independent of the churches.